jonathanlurie/thepostio-content/articles/sci-dev-math-building-blocks/index.md

 This involves a fair amount of communication with scientists and other developers to find the answers to all these questions.
 Also, some answers are mandatory since the beginning but some can wait.
 The tricky part is to know that it must be scalable but not really knowing in advance to which point.

-# The fundamentals
+# The fundamentals math things to know
-linear algebra, gaussian, Fourier transform, exp/log, triangle, spatial geometry/plane/vector/intersection/aabb, trigonometry, statistics, machine-learning?, sampling, Pythagore/AlQuashi/Thales

 I previously said that a scientific developer is *not* a developer who is also a scientist, but maybe I should have said *"who is not a researcher"*, because indeed, we have to know some bits of science.
 I call those *the fundamentals* because they are for me, and other scientific developers who work less with image processing, visualization and computer graphics may have a very different list of fundamentals.
 In other words, your mileage may vary, and that's ok to not tick all the following boxes.

 *__Warning:__ I am going to share Wikipedia links and I know Wikipedia math is a bit crazy and overwhelming, but it's just as a reference.
 Feel free to look up the very same terms on websites that actually care whether or not you understand what you are reading!*